 Don’t let people tell you that it costs too much or it’s too much hassle – you don’t have to use your car every day and with a part time job or even the occasional event from the job-shop you won’t notice that small fuel bill every month.
 At least your car is there with you, it’s an option; you don’t have to use it, but if you do want to go somewhere you don’t have to go through the hassle of booking trains, planes and automobiles.
 You can just hit the highway.

 What’s the true cost of the power and influence you’ll attain by being the person with the car anyway?
 People will flock to you from miles around to ask for a small favour.
 You’ll have people queuing up to buy you drinks just to run them to the shops, something you were going to do anyway.
 So take your car, seize the freedom that those four wheels represent and become a power broker between friends and course mates.

 It is a big dilemma; do I take my car to university or not?
 You really have to weigh up the pros and cons.
 As it turned out there were more reasons for me not to take my car to university, and here is why.

-Most first years stay in Halls, and the majority do not have parking spaces, and if they do they are limited.
-I lived on a main road so there were definitely no parking spaces, plus the Halls I lived in had 99 residents, so even if there were a few, there would have been lots of competition for them.
+Most first years stay in halls of accommodation, and the majority do not have parking spaces, and if they do they are limited.
+I lived on a main road so there were definitely no parking spaces.
+Plus the halls I lived in had 99 residents, so even if there were a few there would have been lots of competition for them.
 Depending on where you stay in second year, it may be easier to bring your car with you as it may have more parking spaces available.

 Having no car forces you to walk or get the bus.
 This was great for me, as I lived in the middle of town, so now I know the town well.
 This also means you get a bit healthier too by walking off all the booze and junk food from the night before.
 In addition it helps you get closer to housemates or course mates by having to walk with them to uni, or out to a meal and so on.
 Please make sure you walk in groups at night if possible.